MartinBradbury/walking-the-wainwrights/README.md

 ### Images

--   Images used in this project have been taken by myself primeraly.
-Additional images were used on the wainwright cards and were taken from wikipedia. www.wikipedia.com
+-   Images used in this project have been taken by myself primarily.
+Additional images were used on the wainwright cards and were taken from Wikipedia. www.wikipedia.com

 ## Acknowledgements

-Thankyou to all who supported me on this project.
-My family have been a great support for me expecually working late into the evening after a full days teaching.
+Thank you to all who supported me on this project.
+My family have been a great support for me especially working late into the evening after a full days teaching.
 This project would not have been possible without their support.